 - A professional discussion is not simply a question and answer session.
-It is a two-way conversation between the apprentice and their CMI IAA. - CMI recommends the apprentice has access to a copy of their portfolio throughout the professional discussion, as well as some prepared notes to refer to as needed and to act as prompts.
+It is a two-way conversation between the apprentice and their CMI IAA. - CMI recommends the apprentice has access to a copy of their portfolio and their mapping document (such as the CMI Evidence Locator) throughout the professional discussion, as well as some prepared notes to refer to as needed and to act as prompts.